Focus04/focus/README.md

 * Go back to the `Developer Portal` into your browser and navigate into `Bot`.
 Here you want to click on `Copy` to copy your bot's token.
 This token is the password for your bot account, so you want to keep that as secure as possible in an environment variable.

-* Open the code using your preferred text editor (I recommend [Visual Studio Code](https://code.visualstudio.com/)).
+* Open the code using your preferred text editor (I recommend sticking to [Visual Studio Code](https://code.visualstudio.com/)).

 * With your text editor, navigate into the `.env` file and replace `your_bot_token` with the token you just copied, then hit save.

-* You can now run the following command to start the bot:
+* You can now run the following command to start the bot.
+Remember to use it everytime you update the source code (which you will several times over the course of this guide):
   ```
   node .
   ```